CodyHenrichsen-CTEC/JUnitAndReflectionSample/README.md

  The JUnit and console IO video:

  # Code
 The demo.controller package (directory) has the sample student code that does not pass the tests.
-The demo.tests package has the sample tests from the presentations including the JFrame and JPanel subclass tests.
+The demo.tests package has the sample tests from the presentation.
+The GUI tests folder includes the JPanel subclass tests.